 Bulletin An Internet-based message board.
 Board Chain email An email message that requests the recipient to forward it to other people.
-Chat room A system on the Internet that allows users to exchange synchronous remarks.
+A system on the Internet that allows users to exchange Chat room synchronous remarks.
 Grooming The criminal offence of building a relationship with a child for the purpose of illegal sexual relations.
 Unauthorised access to a computer system, generally by Hacking subverting system login measures.
-A list of email addresses to which targeted information is Mailing List emailed on a regular basis.
-Internet discussion group.
-Newsgroup Personal Information pertaining to an individual and identifiable with that individual.
+Mailing List A list of email addresses to which targeted information is emailed on a regular basis.
+Newsgroup Internet discussion group.
+Personal Information pertaining to an individual and identifiable with that individual.
 Personal information is covered by the UK Information Data Protection Act.
 Any software that is intended to carry out modification, Rogue code reconfiguration or disruption of, or access to, a computer without the owner's permission.
 A general term for worms, viruses, Trojans.
-Scanning Repeated access to one system, or access to large numbers of systems, for the purpose of determining the services running. and/or the configuration of the systems.
+Scanning Repeated access to one system, or access to large numbers of systems, for the purpose of determining the services running, and/or the configuration of the systems.
 Social Media This refers to websites that allow public broadcasting of personal opinion that may be attributed to or reflect on Libraries NI.
-This includes (but is not limited to) website like Twitter, Facebook, or LinkedIn.
+This includes (but is not limited to) websites like X, Facebook, or LinkedIn.
 SPAM Unsolicited email, usually containing advertising.
 Trojan A program that carries out a hidden function while performing a normal, visible service.
 Virus Code that attaches itself to an existing program, and which spreads by infecting other programs when it runs.

-Waiver The process by which a system is permitted to remain in violation of one or more points of a standard.
+The process by which a system is permitted to remain in

 Rogue code, like a virus, but which runs on its own instead of attached to another program.
-Worms also replicate when
+Worms also replicate when violation of one or more points of a standard.